 I also like purchasing extra basic supplies to have on hand throughout the school year.
 The kids are always running out of glue sticks, crayons, paper, pencils, etc. so why not have a few extra items ready for when they run out of those things.

-AJ needed a big binder to hold the supplies for all 5 of his classes.
+We needed a binder to hold the supplies for all 5 of Ammon’s classes.
 His binder started falling apart after only a couple months last year so I used duct tape to reinforce the edges and corners on his new one, then he wanted his initial on the front so we used the same tape to make an “A”.
-Dollar General had lots of colorful rolls of tape it you want to do the same thing.
 I love these poly pocket folders.
-The paper ones don’t last with my 10 year old, but the poly ones last the whole school year.
+The paper ones don’t last very long with kids, but the poly ones last the whole school year.
 We chose one of each color to represent the different classes.
 He needed a composition book for each class too, so we used a page protector to slip the book in right behind the folder for the same class.
 It was easy to organize all his supplies in his binder.

 We also keep a portable homework box full of supplies the kids might need to complete their homework.
 I bought extra supplies to replenish the box for the start of the new school year.
 You can make your own box using anything that can hold all your supplies.
 I used a map to cover our homework box.

 There was a small newsletter attached with the supply list.
 One of the things included was a “Tips for Success” blurb.
 I liked it so much that I made a printable for my kids to stick in their binders or on the cork board in their room.
 I made one for you to print off too.
 Just click here to print.
 These are some great reminders on how to have a successful school year.